UnityPoint Health - John Stoddard Cancer Center - Radiation Oncology

 Whether a patient receives standard radiotherapy or a form of radiosurgery depends on the type of tumor and its location.

-We use AlignRT®, the premier radiation therapy guidance system, that has been shown to reduce radiation exposure to your heart while you're treated for left-breast cancer.
-When treating cancer with radiation therapy, our goal is to deliver radiation to your breast area while protecting surrounding healthy tissue from exposure and potential damage.
-If you have left-breast cancer, we take extra precautions to make sure that your heart receives minimal radiation exposure during your treatment.
+We use AlignRT®, the premier radiation therapy guidance system, that has been shown to reduce radiation exposure to your heart.
+When treating cancer with radiation therapy, our goal is to deliver radiation to the tumor while protecting surrounding healthy tissue from exposure and potential damage.
+We take extra precautions to make sure that your heart receives minimal radiation exposure during your treatment.
 With AlignRT, we're using the latest technology to protect your heart while treating your cancer.
+No tattoo is required with AlignRT because an infrared camera outlines the surface.

 High Dose Rate (HDR) Brachytherapy